saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Wrapping up
 ===========

 We wrote a function that retrieves OSPF information by talking to the Juniper API.
 From the XML response, we used XPATH expressions to retrieve the information we want.

-First, using `findall` we got a list with information on the OSPF neighbors.
+First we used `findall`.
+This gave us a list with information on individual OSPF neighbors.
 After this, we used `find` to obtain the exact information we needed from every individual neighbor.
-The reason for choosing an example that uses both `findall` and `find` is that it applies to a lot of things.
-Iterating a list of OSPF neighbors is the same as iterating a list of interfaces, BGP neighbors, line-cards, and so on.
-Finding information that is specific to OSPF is no different than finding information related to interfaces, BGP, line-cards etc.

 After obtaining the information for 1 device, we then created something that can iterate a list of devices and store everything in 1 dictionary.
 This way, you will be able to get information on devices for the entire network.